o3de/o3de.org/content/docs/userguide/best-practices-for-component-data-serialization.md

   data in &ALYlong;. '
 title: Avoiding Data Loss when Serializing Component Data
 ---
-# Avoiding Data Loss when Serializing Component Data<a name="best-practices-for-component-data-serialization"></a>
+# Avoiding Data Loss when Serializing Component Data {#best-practices-for-component-data-serialization}

 There are ways that you can avoid data loss when serializing component data\.
 This topic describes how to deal with slice data patch issues when using version converters, and provides some best practices for avoiding data loss\.

-## Avoiding Data Loss and Maintaining Stability in Lumberyard v1\.22 and Earlier<a name="best-practices-for-component-data-serialization-version-converters"></a>
+## Avoiding Data Loss and Maintaining Stability in Lumberyard v1\.22 and Earlier {#best-practices-for-component-data-serialization-version-converters}

 This section provides specific information and best practices for avoiding data loss in versions of Lumberyard up through and including v1\.22\.
 First, it describes what you need to keep in mind when using version converters, and how to help avoid subsequent data loss in your slice data patches\.
 Then, it provides a two\-step process for avoiding data loss and maintaining stability\.